SKRUM works closely with partner organisations who provide expertise and support us in our mission to give hope to the youth of Eswatini.

 Lovell Rugby is a sports retail company that was founded in 1990.
 Thanks to hard work and dedication, the company went on to become the world’s largest online rugby store with its successes meaning the company could branch out into Lovell Soccer and Lovell Netball, forming Lovell Sports.
 Lovell Rugby operates as an online rugby products store providing a range of items from training and match day clothing and footwear to equipment and leisure wear.
 Based in Paignton, Devon it is also the home of free rugby boot personalisation.

 Rugby Warfare is a clothing brand that designs unique and functional products for the Rugby lifestyle.
 Born in Wales in 2015, the company decided that the current offering of Rugby clothing on the market wasn't suitable for the modern Rugby player or fan.
 Rugby Warfare products can be bought exclusively on their website.
 They also have a large content section which helps rugby players improve their on-field performance.

 Club Towels provide high quality, European made, custom towels to sports clubs and schools across the country.
 With a minimum order of just 25, personalised towels are perfect for tour groups and an excellent way to promote clubs and sporting events.

-Club Towels work with SKRUM supporting the schools and clubs planning tours to Swaziland, supplying eye catching branded tour towels as a lasting memento of the experience for years to come.
+Club Towels work with SKRUM supporting the schools and clubs planning tours to Eswatini, supplying eye catching branded tour towels as a lasting memento of the experience for years to come.

 One can never find suitable words to use to express our appreciation for the lessons that we get from the SKRUM team.
 The ever energetic and welcoming team has not only introduced the sport into our school but they have also offered priceless / valuable information on HIV/AIDS and gender based violence.
 This information is of great help to our students as it creates an awareness about these issues.